-- 6.10.3 When in the opinion of the attending member, clinical resources are not available for the appropriate and safe care of the patient the attending member shall be responsible to identify the patient who requires transfer, the resources needed, provide relevant medical information, and ensure appropriate communication with the accepting physician - 6.10.3.1 This process must be in keeping with clinical policies and procedures where they apply (e.g. ''life, limb, or threatened organ, or other 'no refusal' policies), and in conjunction with appropriate agencies (e.g. Patient transfer Network).
+When in the opinion of the MRP, clinical resources are not available for the appropriate and safe care of the patient, the attending member shall be responsible to identify the patient who requires transfer, the resources needed, provide relevant medical information and ensure appropriate communication with the accepting physician.
+This must be in keeping with clinical policies and procedures where they apply (e.g. "life, limb, or threatened organ", or other "no refusal" policies), and in conjunction with appropriate agencies (e.g. BC Patient Transfer Network).

-6.11 Pronouncement of Death, Autopsy and Pathology
+6.12 Pronouncement of Death, Autopsy and Pathology

-- 6.11.1 A member of the Medical Staff or his/her designate, or a registered nurse employed by a NH facility or program must pronounce death. - 6.11.2 The Death Certificate must be signed by a physician member of the medical staff.
-A copy of the signed Death Certificate must be placed in the patient's health record. - 6.11.3 No autopsy shall be performed without order of the Coroner or written consent of the appropriate relative or legally authorized agent of the patient on the appropriate consent form. - 6.11.4 Where autopsy is appropriate, the attending member shall make all reasonable efforts to obtain permission for the performance of an autopsy from the appropriate relative or legally authorized agent of the patient. - 6.11.5 All tissue or material of diagnostic value must be sent to the Department of Pathology for examination, storage, and/or disposal. - 6.11.6 Pathology specimens including body tissues organs, materials, and foreign bodies must not be released without due authorization of the department Head of pathology or delegate. - 6.11.7 The attending member must comply with the Vital Statistics Act concerning the completion of the medical certificate of death or the medical certificate of stillbirth. - 6.11.8 Death must be reported to the Coroner in accordance with the requirements of the Coroner's Act.
+- 6.12.1 A member of the medical staff or his/her designate, or a registered nurse employed by a NH facility or program must pronounce death. - 6.12.2 The death certificate must be signed by a physician member of the medical staff, usually the MRP.
+A copy of the signed death certificate must be placed in the patient's health record. - 6.12.3 No autopsy shall be performed without order of the coroner or written consent of the appropriate relative or legally authorized agent of the patient on the appropriate consent form.

+- 6.12.4 Where autopsy is appropriate, the attending member shall make all reasonable efforts to obtain permission for the performance of an autopsy from the appropriate relative or legally authorized agent of the patient. - 6.12.5 All tissue or material of diagnostic value must be sent to the Department of Pathology for examination, storage, and/or disposal. - 6.12.6 Pathology specimens including body tissues organs, materials, and foreign bodies must not be released without due authorization of the Department Head of Pathology or delegate. - 6.12.7 The attending practitioner must comply with the Vital Statistics Act concerning the completion of the medical certificate of death or the medical certificate of stillbirth. - 6.12.8 Death must be reported to the Coroner in accordance with the requirements of the Coroner's Act.

-6.12 Accreditation
+6.13 Accreditation

-The medical staff shall be involved in a meaningful manner in the accreditation process as it pertains to all aspects of medical services provided within the jurisdiction of NH.
+6.13.1 The medical staff shall be involved in a meaningful manner in the accreditation process as it pertains to all aspects of medical services provided within the jurisdiction of NH.

-Article 7 - The NH Medical Staff Association (Representation)
+ARTICLE 7 - Officers of the Medical Staff Association (Representation)